Understanding Your Utility Bill

 How do we determine utility rates?

 As part of the annual operating budget, City Council approves the budget for utilities.
 That budget determines the amount of revenue the utility must recover through rates.
 From there, the City forecasts the number of customers to be served, the amount of commodity to be used, and the demand placed on the system from various customer classes (residential, commercial, etc.).
-For 2022 there is an average increase of 1.54% in utility charges for electricity, natural gas, water, sewer and solid waste.

 Rates are approved by City Council (usually in November/December each year) through bylaws that are subject to public hearings at open City Council meetings.